 A well regulated militia, being necessary for the security of a free state, the right of the people to keep and bear arms shall not be infringed. – 2nd Amendment of the United States Bill of Rights.

-But as I think part of being a RESPONSIBLE gun owner is learning about your firearms, about firearm safety, and about taking all the appropriate measures to ensure that one’s firearms are not used for nefarious purposes, I also firmly support the necessity clause and its implied regulatory nature.
-Thus, for me, neither side’s interpretation satisfies.
+But as I think part of being a RESPONSIBLE gun owner is learning about your firearms, about firearm safety, and about taking all the appropriate measures to ensure that one’s firearms are not used for nefarious purposes, I also firmly support the necessity clause and its regulatory nature.